PapaZrix/blog-public/README.md

 Press To Interact is a full-stack video game blog that I made for a friend of mine (Fabijan Balen) with the goal of giving him a platform to express his thoughts and feelings on some of his favorite game releases.

+You like video games too?
+Hop on to [PressToInteract](https://presstointeract.com/), make an account, leave your thoughts on some of the game releases we cover!

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](/public/readme//homepage.png)

 ## Built with